Contract Terms and Provisions

-At the time University Housing is assigned, Housing & Residential Life will attempt to honor the preferences expressed by the applicant for specific facilities, living options, room/apartment types, and roommate requests.
-These are only preferences and Housing & Residential Life does not guarantee the assignment of a particular facility, house option, room/apartment type, roommate, or other requested options.
-Housing & Residential Life reserves the right to assign/reassign applicant/resident to any available space within University Housing, even if it is not an applicant/ resident’s preference.
-If applicant/resident is assigned to a room/apartment that is designed as a space for residents with a disability, the University reserves the right to transfer applicant/resident to another room/apartment should an applicant/resident with a disability require use of the space.
-Housing & Residential Life reserves the right to reassign a student to a different room/apartment at any time during the contract period for any lawful reason, including, but not limited to, change in room designation, safety and security, consolidation, interests of the community, etc.
+At the time University housing is assigned, Housing & Residential Life will attempt to honor the preferences expressed by the applicant for specific facilities, living options, room/apartment types, and roommate requests.
+These are only preferences and Housing & Residential Life does not guarantee the assignment of a particular facility, Living Learning Community, room/apartment type, roommate, or other requested options.
+Housing & Residential Life reserves the right to assign/reassign applicants/residents to any available space within University housing, even if it is not an applicant/resident's preference.
+If an applicant/resident is assigned to a room/apartment that is designed as a space for residents with a disability, the University reserves the right to transfer the applicant/resident to another room/apartment should an applicant/resident with a disability require use of the space.
+Housing & Residential Life reserves the right to reassign a student to a different room/apartment at any time during the contract period for any lawful reason, including, but not limited to change in room designation, safety and security, consolidation, or interests of the community.

 7. Student-Athlete Spaces

-Student-athletes who are assigned University Housing as part of the reserved space agreement between Housing & Residential Life and the Department of Intercollegiate Athletics authorize the Department of Intercollegiate Athletics the right to determine their University Housing arrangements.
-Specifically, a student-athlete assigns to the Department of Intercollegiate Athletics any rights they may have to procure University Housing, request a change of their housing assignment, or request cancellation of their housing agreement.
-If a student-athlete is no longer part of a sport team, he/she will not be allowed to remain in a reserved space unless approved by Housing & Residential Life.
+Student-athletes who are assigned University housing as part of the reserved space agreement between Housing & Residential Life and the Department of Intercollegiate Athletics authorize the Department of Intercollegiate Athletics the right to determine their University housing arrangements.
+Specifically, a student-athlete assigns to the Department of Intercollegiate Athletics any rights they may have to procure University housing, request a change of their housing assignment, or request cancellation of their housing agreement.
+If a student athlete is no longer part of a sport team, they will not be allowed to remain in a reserved space unless approved by Housing & Residential Life.

 8. Contract periods